 Step 13.
 Fix Zombie Pages

 DOMINATE LOCAL SEARCH

 Step 17.
 Outbound Links

 Step 20.
 KPIs

 Users need to be able to easily find what they’re looking for.
-This means that you need to understand what information people seek out when visiting your website and put this either on the homepage or make it easy to access from the navigation bar.
+This means that you need to understand what information people seek out when visiting your law firm’s website and put that important information on the homepage or make it easy to access from the navigation bar.

-For example, if someone is looking for a personal injury attorney in Miami, they may search your website for practice areas, office location, reviews, and the about section.
+For example, if a prospective client is looking for a personal injury attorney in Miami, they may search your firm’s website for practice areas, office location, reviews, and the about section.

-Look at how this site quickly addresses those needs with their navigation bar.
+Look at how this law firm’s website quickly addresses those needs with their navigation bar.

 If you’re unsure about what users are likely to look for on your website, search Google for your practice areas and look at the top ranking competitors sites to get ideas for your navigation and site layout.

 Finally, it’s important to make sure your navigation menu is usable both on desktop and mobile.